Frank Robinson laments racial disparity in MLB as Indians unveil statue of him

 “We’re not asking to be given anything,” Robinson said.
 “I want the people that want to be in this game to earn what they get.”

-Robinson, who went on to manage the San Francisco Giants, Orioles and the Montreal Expos, which later became the Nationals, had 2,943 hits, including 586 home runs in his 21-year playing career.
-Along with the Indians, Robinson also played for the Cincinnati Reds, Orioles, Dodgers and the California Angels.
+Robinson, who went on to manage the San Francisco Giants, Baltimore Orioles and the Montreal Expos, who later became the Nationals, had 2,943 hits, including 586 home runs in his 21-year playing career.
+Along with the Indians, Robinson also played for the Cincinnati Reds, Orioles, Dodgers and California Angels.
 He was inducted into the Hall of Fame in 1982.

 His new statue, which depicts him holding a list inscribed with that famous batting order from his debut game as manager, now stands in Heritage Park, alongside the likenesses of Bob Feller, Jim Thome and Larry Doby, the American League’s first African-American player.